Environments

 Adding Variables

 Add variables one at a time through the form, or use the Raw Editor for bulk operations.
-When creating a variable, you can select which environments to add it to simultaneously.
+When creating a variable, you can select which environments to add it to at once.

 | Option | Description |